 "Agreed," he said.
 "We should speak to Albus first.
 Did you want a wedding, or is a Ministry ceremony acceptable?"

 She shuddered.
-"Weddings are too much of a fuss.
+"I hate weddings.
+Too much of a fuss.
 We can just go by the Ministry and get married."

 "We could do that tomorrow—you're moving to Hogwarts this week anyway," he said diffidently.